 Possible research project options include:

 The Genotype-Tissue Expression (GTEx) project funded by NIH common fund has sequenced thousands of human tissue samples from around 1000 people and 56 different types of organs.
 One of the main aims is to understand the association of genetic variations to phenotypes.
 However, the massive data generated by GTEx not only can provide information to explain the variations but also can be used to study aging.
 The GTEx cohort contains all age groups, and the data provides molecular profiles from multi-omics.
 Most of the previous aging studies were done using animal models or with very limited clinic data.
 For a few large-scale studies, they are mainly based on genomic information in general.
 As part of the GTEx project, our lab has sequenced the proteome of multiple organs from many individuals.
 Compared to genomics, proteomics is closer to phenotype and can provide direct evidence.
 Integrating proteomics information with other omics can provide a more comprehensive molecular profile for the study of aging at organ level.
 However, integrating information from multi-omics is a daunting task.
 It requires knowledge from both domains and also needs sophisticated mathematical models.
 We believe results from this study will greatly advance the understanding of aging.

-– The 2021 SRF Summer Scholars Program application period will open on Monday, November 2, 2020. –
+– The 2021 SRF Summer Scholars Program application period is now closed. –

 The 2021 SRF Summer Scholars Program application period is now open.